SuperOfficeDocs/superoffice-docs/user-guide/en/admin/chap05/configure-video-meetings.md

 5. You will be forwarded to the service provider's authentication portal.
 Here you must do the following:

-    * authenticate and validate your user (to find more info on how to do this for each service provider, see <a href="https://community.superoffice.com/en/system/search?query=Video%20Meetings%20for%20SuperOffice&amp;type=all&amp;option=0&amp;section=all" target="_blank">TechDoc: Video Meetings for SuperOffice</a>)
+    * authenticate and validate your user (to find more info on how to do this for each service provider, see [Video Meetings for SuperOffice][1])
     * confirm that the service provider is allowed to connect to SuperOffice

 6. When you have completed the step above, you are redirected back to the **Video meetings** screen.